It belongs to the cranial nerves in position VII. It is the nerve that is responsible for facial expression.

 A cortical lesion that produces an inferior facial deficit is generally associated with a motor deficit of the tongue and weakness of the thumb, fingers, or hand on the ipsilateral side.

 The nerve fibers that influence emotional facial expression are believed to arise in the thalamus and globus pallus.

 Supranuclear pyramidal lesions generate the replacement movements of the face initiated as emotional responses and reflexes.
-With nuclear and infranuclear lesions, involuntary and voluntary facial movement loss occurs.
+With nuclear and intranuclear lesions, involuntary and voluntary facial movement loss occurs.

-The nuclei of the facial nerve also receive attachments from other nuclei of the brain stem.
+The nuclei of the facial nerve also receive attachments from other seats of the brain stem.

-The entrance of the trigeminal nerve and the nucleus form the basis of the trigeminofacial reflexes; for example, the corneal reflex.
-The entrance of the acoustic nuclei to the nucleus of the facial nerve is part of the stapedial reflex response to loud noises.
+The entrance of the trigeminal nerve and the nucleus form the basis of the trigeminofacial reflexes, for example, the corneal reflex.
+The opening of the acoustic cores to the heart of the facial nerve is part of the stapedial reflex response to loud noises.

-No other nerve in the body travels such a long distance through a bone canal.
+No other nerve in the body travels long distances through a bone canal.
 Due to this bony layer around the nerve, inflammatory processes involving the central nervous system and the facial nerve or traumatic injuries to the temporal bone can produce unique complications.

 Laberintic segment (proximal)

 The labyrinthine segment of the facial nerve lies below the middle cranial fossa and is the shortest segment in the facial canal (approximately 3.5-4 mm in length).
 In this segment, the nerve runs obliquely forward, perpendicular to the axis of the temporal bone.